+'''

-\$ pytest --cov=asgilook --cov-report=term-missing tests/
+$ pytest --cov-asgilook --cov-report=term-missing tests/

+'''

 Oh, wow!
-We do happen to have full line coverage, except for asgilook/asgi.py.
-If desired, we can instruct coverage to omit this module by listing it in the omit section of a .coveragerc file.
+We do happen to have full line coverage (except asgilook/asgi.py which is meant for the application server).
+We can instruct coverage to omit this file by listing it in the omit section of a .coveragerc file.

-What is more, we could turn the current coverage into a requirement by adding --cov-fail-under=100 (or any other percent threshold) to our pytest command.
+What is more, we could turn the current coverage into a future requirement by adding --cov-fail-under=100 (or any other percent threshold) to our pytest command.

-Note: The pytest-cov plugin is quite simplistic; more advanced testing strategies such as blending different types of tests and/or running the same tests in multiple environments would most probably involve running coverage directly, and combining results.
+Note: The pytest-cov plugin is quite simplistic; more advanced testing strategies such as blending different type of tests and/or running the same tests in multiple environments would most probably involve running coverage directly, and combining results.